 - 1. Fix typos throughout.
-(Special thank you to Pat Potter for contributing her excellent editing skills to the General Plan editing process.) - 2.
-Change name of "Alameda Point Wildlife Refuge" to "Alameda Point Nature Reserve" in all policies and on all maps.
+(Special thank you to Pat Potter for contributing her excellent editing skills to the General Plan editing process.) - Change name of "Alameda Point Wildlife Refuge" to "Alameda Nature Reserve" in all policies and on all maps. - 3.
+Change name of "Mr. Trashmore" throughout. - 4.
+Minimize references to non-profits.